sebsto/amplify-ios-workshop/BOA332/instructions/content/50_add_images/20_client_code.md

 `ObservedObject` directive is part of the [SwiftUI framework](https://developer.apple.com/documentation/swiftui/observedobject).
 It is a property wrapper type that subscribes to an observable object and invalidates a view whenever the observable object changes.
 {{% /notice %}}

-You can just add the `@ObservedObject` directive in front of `var landmark: Landmark` line or copy / paste the whole file here:
+Open *Landmarks/LandmarkRow.swift* and add the `@ObservedObject` directive in front of `var landmark: Landmark` line or copy / paste the whole file here:

 ```swift {hl_lines=[11]}
 /*